 - The positive peak at 195nm

 Fig: Standard CD graphs of secondary structures

 CD Full Form: Enantiomers and CD Spectra:

-Two enantiomers (mirror image of each other) are in equal amounts in a sample; then the resultant CD-signal will be zero.
+Two enantiomers (mirror images of each other) are in equal amounts in a sample; the resultant CD signal will be zero.
 Both the signals will cancel out each other in this racemic mixture.